moosetechnology/ClassNameAnalyser/README.md

   load.
 ```
 ## ClassNameAnalyser Description:
-The *ClassNameAnalyser* is a visualisation of the distribution of concepts in a specific **Java** or **Pharo** project using the *ClassNames Blueprint*.
+The **ClassNameAnalyser** is a visualisation of the distribution of concepts in a specific **Java** or **Pharo** project using the *ClassNames Blueprint*.
 The distribution of concepts in the project starts from the simple hypothesis: most Programmers use english as their programming language so when naming their classes, the standard format of the class name has the concept written at the end of the word (the suffix of the word).
 For example a class named: `ClassNameAnalyser`, the concept is at the end of the word which is `Analyser`.
 Indeed, the main goal of the visualisation is to helpt detect inconsistencies in the system by analysing class naming conventions.

 ## How to use the ClassNameAnalyser With Moose
-After loading the *ClassNameAnalyser*, load your project/packages into your Moose Panel, scroll to see the <div class="test-blue"> *ClassNames Blueprint*</div> visualisation, the conceptual model, the view model and all the root models (all hierarchies) of your packages.
+After loading the *ClassNameAnalyser*, load your project/packages into your Moose Panel, scroll to see the **ClassNames Blueprint** visualisation, the **conceptual model**, the **view model** and all the **root models** (all hierarchies) of your packages.
 The Moose Panel has the option of loading Java projects, but first one must create the .mse file of the java project so it can be loaded and analysed.

 In case you are not familiar with Moose, or do not know how to create .mse file of your java project, I suggest you have a look at the [Moose Book](http://www.themoosebook.org/book/).